-- 1.6.1 The underlying solid geology across the site is from the Zig Zag Chalk Formation (BGS, 2017). - 1.6.2 The overlying soil across the survey area is from the Wantage 1 association and is a grey rendzina.
-This consists of a well drained, calcareous, silty soil in places shallow over argillaceous chalk (Soil Survey of England and Wales, 1983).
+- 1.6.1 The underlying solid geology across the majority of the site is limestone from the Cornbrash Formation with mudstone from the Forest Marble Formation within the northern part of the site (BGS, 2017). - 1.6.2 The overlying soil across the survey area is from the Sherborne association and is a brown rendzina.
+It consists of a shallow, well drained, brashy, calcareous, clayey soil over limestone (Soil Survey of England and Wales, 1983).

-1.6.3 Magnetometry survey carried out across similar soils has produced variable results with often low magnetic susceptibility.
-However, long term occupation and/or industrial activity can result in magnetic enhancement.
+1.6.3 Magnetometry survey carried out across similar soils has produced good results.
 The underlying geology and soils are, therefore, considered acceptable for magnetic survey.